orbisgis/geoclimate/docs/INPUT_DATA_MODEL.md

 - Concerned table : `input_road`
 - Concerned field : `width`

-For each individual value concerning the `type` of a roads (values listed in the [ROAD Abstract type](#ROAD-Abstract-type) metadata section), this list specifies the minimum road width in order to feed the `width` field of the
+For each individual value concerning the `type` of a roads (values listed in the [ROAD type](#ROAD-type) metadata section), this list specifies the minimum road width in order to feed the `width` field of the
 `input_road` table when no information are provided.

 - Term: value used to qualify the type of the road